Dwarf Mongoose Facts: A Small and Very Social Carnivore

 Around thirty species with the word "mongoose" in their name exist.
 In the wild, they live in Africa, Asia, and the Iberian Peninsula of Europe.
 They have been introduced to other areas.
 The dwarf mongoose is the smallest species.
 It lives only in Africa and has the scientific name Helogale parvula.

 Mongoose terminology is sometimes confusing.
-The plural of mongoose is mongooses, but occasionally the word mongeese is used instead.
+The plural of mongoose is generally said to be mongooses, but occasionally the word mongeese is used instead.
 A group of mongooses may be called a mongaggle.

 Physical Features, Range, and Habitat